neobotix/neo_docking2/README.md

 # neo_docking2
 ROS2 package for neo_docking

 This docking package is designed to be used with the object for which the positions are known.
-There are no, perception module (at the moment) to detect the position of the object.
+There are no, perception modules (at the moment) to detect the position of the object.

-The position of the objects are stored in the yaml file.
-Currently, we support only one object, which could also be later extended to support multiple use-cases.
+The position of the objects is stored in the yaml file.
+Currently, we support only one object, which could also be later extended to support multiple use cases.

 ## To Build: